israelfl/eval-math/README.md

 ~~~php
 $m->evaluate($expr);
 ~~~
 Evaluates the expression and returns the result.
 If an error occurs, prints a warning and returns false.
-If `php $expr` is a function assignment, returns true on success.
+If `$expr` is a function assignment, returns `true` on success.
 ~~~php
 $m->e($expr);
 ~~~